ThePeeps191/ThePeeps191/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&random=false&width=435&lines=Hello+There!;Welcome+To+My+Profile!)](https://git.io/typing-svg)

 Hi!
 I am a software developer and Full IB student at Sir Winston Churchill High School.
-I've been coding for over half of my life with strong experience with Python, C++, and HTML/CSS/Javascript in a plethora of applications including full stack development, machine learning + AI research, and competitive programming.
+I've been coding for over half of my life (8+ years!!) and have strong experience with Python, C++, and HTML/CSS/Javascript in a plethora of applications including full stack development, machine learning + AI research, and competitive programming.
 - You can check out my portfolio website <a href="https://dannywang.dev">here</a>.
+- <a href="https://dannywang.dev/dannywang_resume.pdf">View My Resume</a>
+- I'm always open to collaboration and new opportunities to learn and grow - feel free to <a href="mailto:dannywang930@gmail.com">contact me</a>.

-Find a complete list of my skills <a href="#skills">below</a>.
+Find a general list of my skills <a href="#skills">below</a>.

 [![Codeforces Stats](https://codeforces-readme-stats.vercel.app/api/card?username=danny.wang&theme=github_dark&disable_animations=false&show_icons=true&force_username=true)](https://codeforces.com/profile/danny.wang)